 - 3. Figure 5 displays the System Contents tab of the SOPC Builder, which is used to add components to the system and configure the selected components to meet the design requirements.
 The available components are listed on the left side of the window.
 Before choosing our components, examine the area in the figure labeled Target.
-A drop-down list is provided that allows some available Altera boards to be selected.
-It is not necessary to select a board, and since the DE2 board is not included in the list leave the selection as Unspecified board.
-Next, check the setting for the Device Family and ensure that Cyclone II is selected. - 4.
+Check the setting for the Device Family and ensure that the correct family is selected for the DE-series board.
+Table 1 lists the device families associated with DE-series boards. - 4.
 The Nios II processor runs under the control of a clock.
-For this tutorial we will make use of the 50-MHz clock that is provided on the DE2 board.
+For this tutorial we will make use of the 50-MHz clock that is provided on the DE-series board.
 As shown in Figure 5, it is possible to specify the names and frequency of clock signals in the SOPC Builder display.
-If not already included in this list, specify a clock named clk with the source designated as External and the frequency set to 50.0 MHz.
+If not already included in this list, specify a clock named clk_0 with the source designated as External and the frequency set to 50.0 MHz.

 Figure 5.
-The System Contents tab window.
+The System Contents tab window on a DE-series board.

-- 5. Next, specify the processor as follows: - On the left side of the window in Figure 5 select Avalon Components > Nios II Processor Altera Corporation and click Add, which leads to the window in Figure 6.
+- 5. Next, specify the processor as follows: - On the left side of the window in Figure 5 expand Processors, select Nios II Processor and click Add, which leads to the window in Figure 6.